Hans-Beerman/Deurnode_ESP32-PoE/README.md

 **This Deurnode Nieuw has the following features:**

-- Two digital inputs are available.
+- Two digital inputs van be used.
 By means of a jumper the following options are available:

 Option 1: